5 Mexican states get highest US 'do not travel' warning

 Mexico's federal tourism department was not immediately available to comment on the new warnings.

+But the government's Mexico Tourism Board said in a statement that "Mexico's major international tourism destinations have been explicitly listed as having no travel restrictions," apparently a reference to major resorts like Cancun, Puerto Vallarta and Huatulco.

-Some of the states have long been off limits for U.S. government employees.
-Last year, the State Department extended a total ban on personal travel by U.S. government personnel to Guerrero.
+However, at least two Mexican resorts — Ixtapa-Zihuatanejo and Acapulco — are in a do-not-travel state, Guerrero, and last year, the State Department extended a total ban on personal travel by U.S. government personnel there.

-U.S. personnel had previously been allowed to fly to the resort of Ixtapa, the last place in Guerrero where they had been allowed to go.
+U.S. personnel had previously been allowed to fly to Ixtapa, the last place in Guerrero where they had been allowed to go.
 Personal travel by land and to the resort city of Acapulco had already been prohibited.

 Tamaulipas has long been riven by turf wars between rival drug cartels, and Sinaloa is home to the cartel of the same name.
 Michoacan was so dominated by a drug cartel that vigilantes took up arms in 2013 to drive them out.